 All of the programmes provide information on the impact of trauma, and develop the skills of participants in working with this impact.
 They also address the impact of vicarious traumatisation and develop the capacity of participants to prevent and deal with this impact on themselves.
 Read more

 This project is co-financed by the European Commission under the European Refugee Fund and is supported by the Office for the Promotion of Migrant Integration in the Department of Justice and Equality and Pobal.

 A Sexual Violence Awareness and Prevention programme for Young People

-The BodyRight Programme has been developed by the Dublin Rape Crisis Centre for use by appropriate school staff and youthworkers to raise awareness about sexual violence among young people and to assist in its prevention.
+The BodyRight Programme has been developed by the Dublin Rape Crisis Centre to raise awareness about sexual violence among young people, to support them in protecting themselves and to contribute to the prevention of sexual violence.
 The programme is designed to be used with young people from 15 years of age upwards.

-BodyRight is designed to be delivered by two experienced facilitators working together, at least one of whom has attended the BodyRight facilitator training with DRCC.
+The programme is delivered by experienced school and youthwork staff who have attended the intensive training provided by DRCC.
+BodyRight is designed to be delivered by two experienced professionals working together, at least one of whom has attended the BodyRight facilitator training with DRCC.
 This is to allow for the sensitivity of the topic, the experiential nature of the programme and the likelihood that for some of the young participants in any group the topics dealt with will resonate with their own experience.
-DRCC authorises the use of this programme only by facilitators with appropriate pre-existing training and skills who have also undertaken the DRCC BodyRight facilitator training programme.
-Read more
+BodyRight is supported by funding from Cosc, the National Office for the Prevention of Domestic, Sexual and Gender-based Violence.

 Approach to Training